-Between Dreams and Memory: Fiction that Defies Boundaries | ‘Pemi Aguda, Cebo Campbell + Cristina Rivera Garza | Moderated by: Rien Fertel
+Between Dreams and Memory: Fiction that Defies Boundaries | ‘Pemi Aguda + Cebo Campbell | Moderated by: Rien Fertel

 Join our panelists as they discuss their boldly original, genre-defying works of fiction.
 From Pemi Aguda's eerie yet everyday tales of modern-day Laos (Ghostroots), to Cebo Campbell's near future fantasy of an altered Southern landscape (Sky Full of Elephants), to Cristina Rivera Garza's haunting, dreamlike twist on the traditional serial killer novel (Death Takes Me), these works of fiction are a testament to the power of vividly inventive storytelling.

-Documenting New Orleans Street Culture: Just Because You Can, Should You? | Cheryl Gerber, Charice Harrison-Nelson + Eric Waters | Moderated by: Echo Olander
+Documenting New Orleans Street Culture: Just Because You Can, Should You? | Cheryl Gerber, Cherice Harrison-Nelson + Eric Waters | Moderated by: Echo Olander

 From Mardi Gras Indians and Baby Dolls to parade culture and marching krewes, New Orleans' street traditions are vibrant expressions of the city's identity.
-Photographer Eric Waters, journalist Cheryl Gerber, and Mardi Gras Indian Queen Charice Harrison-Nelson discuss the ethics of documenting these traditions, balancing visibility with respect.
+Photographer Eric Waters, journalist Cheryl Gerber, and Mardi Gras Indian Queen Cherice Harrison-Nelson discuss the ethics of documenting these traditions, balancing visibility with respect.
 Moderated by Echo Olander, author of I Wanna Do That!, this conversation explores the power and responsibility of capturing the city's culture.

 Subscribe to Diboll Gallery - Malkin Sacks Commons